 The best low-acid ground coffee available is the Volcanica Low-Acid.
 We were tempted to name it our overall top pick, but couldn’t quite do it.
 More on that in a second.

-The things Mellow Belly does well: basically everything.
+The things Volcanica does well: basically everything.
 It manages to keep that jolt that caffeine delivers while offering a smooth flavor that goes easy on the stomach.
 It’s made from naturally low-acid beans grown in Brazil and Sumatra.
-And for the price, we think it also offers a really good value.
+And for the price, we think it offers good value.

 Why didn’t we give it the top spot?
 Like most ground coffee, it loses strength quickly.
 You can prolong its shelf life by storing it in an airtight container, but that’s only delaying the inevitable.
 If you want the strongest flavor, buy whole bean and grind it just before brewing.
-But if you don’t want to buy a grinder, the Mellow Belly is a great option.
+But if you don’t want to buy a grinder, Volcanica’s Low-Acid coffee is a great option.

 One thing worth knowing about our top pick for decaf low-acid coffee is that it’s designed and marketed primarily to expectant mothers.
 Mommee Coffee is intended to provide the familiar comfort of a cup of coffee without putting stress on your body.
 We think that’s a selling point worth paying attention to.

 The caffeine is removed by water processing, which doesn’t involve harsh chemicals and may be a healthier method.
 The result is a better, more flavorful cup of decaf.

 Decaf coffees are a little more expensive because you’re also paying for the decaffeinating process.
 This one is no different.
 It might go light on your body, but it won’t go light on your wallet.